Egypt aims to end late-night shopping to save energy

 “It is unrealistic because the police will not be able to force the shops to close,” said Nabil Abdel Fattah from the al-Ahram Center for Political and Strategic Studies.
 “It shows that those who proposed this are not qualified.
 They lack competence.”

-Ahmed el Wakeel, head of the General Federation of Egyptian Chambers of Commerce, said the government had not waited for his organization’s opinion before deciding on the shop closures.
+Ahmed el Wakeel, head of the General Federation of Egyptian Chambers of Commerce, said the government had not waited for his organisation’s opinion before deciding on the shop closures.

 One economist said that what the government saves in energy costs could be lost elsewhere.